Page Contents:

 Pro’s

-1. The climber is tied in and (depending on climbing technique) on little slack at all times.
-A significant fall is unlikely.
+- The climber is tied in and on little slack at all times.
+A significant fall is unlikely, especially when compared to the majority of saddle hunters who lack a tie-in and/or slack management plan during ascent.

-2. Safety: Traditional 2TC systems, the climber is not connected to a choked anchor at all times.
+- Safety: In traditional 2TC systems, the climber is not connected to a choked anchor at all times.
 Smart 2TC systems do not have this fault.

-3. Safety: Traditional 2TC systems require the climber to balance on one leg while advancing their upper tether.
-If the climber loses balance, the sequence of events is unpredictable.
-Injuries could include crushed fingers or worse.
+- Safety: Traditional 2TC systems require the climber to balance on one leg while advancing their upper tether.
+If the climber loses balance during this time, the sequence of events is unpredictable, and injury is possible.
 Smart 2TC systems do not have this fault.

-4. Comfort: some 2TC climbers complain about strain on the one foot that is sustaining our body weight most of the time and particularly while we advance the upper tether.
+- Comfort: Some 2TC climbers complain about strain on the one foot that is sustaining our body weight most of the time and particularly while advancing the upper tether.

-7. Difficulty / slack management.
-Advancing a connection up a rough bark tree while maintaining a minimum of slack is difficult.
-Demonstrations performed on utility poles are not realistic in comparison to a tree.
+- Rough bark.
+Advancing a connection up a rough barked tree while maintaining a minimum of slack is difficult.
+That’s probably why we see so many demonstrations on poles or smooth trees.

 Hitch Climbing Relationship

-Please consider: JRB’s Hitch Climbing Method has similarities to 2TC and (if desired), a Hitch Climbing system can be modified to use in a climb of this nature, while addresses the issues above.
-Consider:
+JRB’s Hitch Climbing Method has similarities to 2TC and (if desired), a Hitch Climbing system can be modified to use in a climb of this nature, while addresses the issues above.
+But overall, JRB prefers Hitch Climbing, especially considering that a Universal System allows us to hitch climb with the same system we use for other methods.

-2. We can execute a 2TClimb using a Hitch Climbing system.
+- We could mimic the 2TC ascent technique using a Hitch Climbing system.
 (Not yet demonstrated on video.)
-Simply:
+Steps: